Natale Monferrato

 Natale Monferrato (1603–1685) was an Italian baroque composer.
 He was a pupil of Giovanni Rovetta, then was a singer at St Mark's Basilica in Venice, and then with the aid of Francesco Cavalli vicemaestro, or maestro di coro (1647–76).
 On 30 April 1676 he became director, after a competition with Giovanni Legrenzi, another of Rovetta's pupils, and Pietro Andrea Ziani.
 He was earlier maestro at the Mendicanti.
+He was the financial backer of the Venetian music publisher Giuseppe Sala.

 Following his death the junior post of maestro di coro fell to Giandomenico Partenio (1685–89), then Antonino Biffi (1699–1730).